COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/New Jersey/README_NJ.md

 3. Run the NJ_EDFactsParticipation_2015_2021 do file to add in particpation data for 2015-2021.
 4. Run the NJ_EDFactsParticipation_2022 do file to add in particaption data for 2022.
 7. Run "NJ_2024.do" to clean the data for 2024.

 ## Updates
 04/23/2024: Updated to add in unmerged NCES information and match new StudentGroup_TotalTested convention.
-12/14/2024: Updated to add in new StudentGroup_TotalTested derivation
+12/14/2024: Updated to add in new StudentGroup_TotalTested derivation and 2024 data.